tave8/simple-safe-counter/README.md

 And it's in this last requirement that the client is fully responsible for making sure that this happens.
 This means that introducing concurrency has a ripple effect.
 Introducing a thread-safe component has the effect, or I should say, the hidden requirement, that the client *use* this component in a thread-safe context.
 Client cannot just drop it wherever and hope that its only job is correctly using its API; Client must actively use the component in a *thread-safe context* as well.

-Thus, for each *thread-safe component*, we must have an equally *thread-safe context*.
+From this, my instinct is to generalize as the following:

+> For each *internally thread-safe component*, said component is thread-safe from the app perspective only if, for all of its accesses, it's used in a *thread-safe context*.

+(I refer to *access* as the actual access of, say, a method on the object.
+Whereas *context* is the business meaning / concrete semantics of this access, as in, the logical unit where this access is made).

+We could simplify it as the following.
+From the app perspective, a component is thread-safe only if:

+>  Component is internally thread-safe AND client uses that component in a thread-safe context every time it accesses it.

 The first is a guarantee of the component; The latter is a hidden requirement placed on the client, that the client must fulfill.
+In short, when dealing with thread safety, not only must the client be aware, the client must also do their part in fulfilling the other half of the definition!
+Because the definition contains a logical AND, if the client cannot guarantee their part, then the component itself, as a whole, from the app perspective, is to be considered non-thread-safe.

 # Reasoning (original)